rodrigosetti/master-plan/README.md

 ### Syntax

-Comments are C-style: multiline in between `/*` and `*/`, and single line starts with `//`, extending to the end of line.
-Every definition must end with semicolon (`;`).
+Comments start with ">" and go until the end of line.

-Everything else are definitions, in the form `lrs = rhs`.
+Everything else are definitions, in the form `name [attributes] [expression] ;`.
-There are two kinds of definitions with respect to `lrs` (left hand side):

- * Definition of a project: in the form `identifier = expression`
- * Definition of a property of a project: in the form `identifier(identifier) = expression`.
-   This is used to define properties of names.

-A project is identified by a unique identifier.
-The "root" project is identified by a special `root` identifier.
+A project name should be unique.
+Definitions end with semicolon.

 Project expressions are expressions where project identifiers are combined via binary operators.
 Parenthesis can be used to enforce operator precedence.
 There